Red Sox bring back Paxton in trade with Dodgers

 The Sox had already lost Lucas Giolito for the season in Spring Training due to a repair of the UCL ligament in his right elbow.
 Garrett Whitlock didn’t pitch after April 16 and wound up undergoing the same internal bracing procedure in his right elbow as Giolito.

-Paxton signed with the Red Sox prior to the ’22 season, but didn’t make his Boston debut until May 12, 2023, due to his recovery from Tommy John surgery before the signing and other injuries that popped up along the way.
+Paxton signed with the Red Sox prior to the 2022 season, but he didn’t make his Boston debut until May 12, 2023, due to his recovery from Tommy John surgery before the signing and other injuries that popped up along the way.
 Paxton went 7-5 with a 4.50 ERA in 19 starts for the Sox last season.

 The Red Sox had interest in bringing Paxton back this past offseason, but he opted to sign with the Dodgers instead.